 Leave on your kitchen bench all day, or in winter time, a warm spot in your home.

 Photo Day 2

 That evening, remove the cloth top, gently rinse the lentils and drain away the water.
 Rinse the glass/ceramic container; put the lentils back into it and cover and seal again.
-Leave on the kitchen bench overnight.
+Leave overnight on the kitchen bench, or a warm (not hot) spot in your home.
 After 24-48 hours your lentils will begin to sprout.

 Photo Day 3